Forensic Scientist

 How difficult, or possible is it for a state lab to lift prints off a small baggie/residue found in an unattended purse,during a chaotic police raid, possibly handled by several, the prints needing to be good enough to be used as evidence in court?

-Asked by pazley about 11 years ago
+Asked by pazley over 11 years ago

 Wow, that's a really specific question.
 The answer is: you never know until you try.
 I don't have a lot of luck with plastic bags but my newer co-workers, who have a little more patience with fluorescent dyes than I do, often get good results.
 It doesn't matter to the fingerprint whether the purse was unattended or not and it doesn't matter how many people handled it, it matters how they handled it.
 As long as they picked it up by its very edge, they wouldn't harm anything.
 So it's perfectly possible to get a decent print off it, but I also would not be at all surprised if I didn't because, as I said, plastic bags are very hit-or-miss.
 Retrieving fingerprints is largely a matter of luck.
 That's why we never say never.